yvf/rust-ldap3/README.md

 All basic operations are implemented, as well as the support for request and response controls.
-The driver should now be well equipped for the majority of uses, albeit lacking the automated handling of several common scenarios, such as referral chasing and paged results.
+The driver should now be well equipped for the majority of uses, although it lacks automated handling of several common scenarios, such as referral chasing and paged results.

 TLS support exists for the case of immediate negotiation (aka __ldaps://__).